~ Sandal Magna Castle ~

 wife whilst in southern England and held her at Reigate

 Castle in Surrey.
-This and the fact Warrene had left his
+This and the fact Warenne had left his cause

-cause against Edward II prompted Lancaster to lay siege to
+against Edward II prompted Lancaster to lay siege to Sandal

-Sandal and Conisbrough Castles in October 1317.
-Sandal Castle was supposedly
+and Conisbrough Castles in October 1317.
+Sandal Castle was supposedly burnt

-burnt to the ground although archaeological excavation has
+to the ground although archaeological excavation has not

-not shown any great evidence of this sacking except for a
+shown any great evidence of this sacking except for a thin

 rotted vegetation near the bottom of a barbican garderobe completed